Cultural Appreciation

 Thai traditional dress didn't escape scrutiny either.
 I discovered that the first Thai lace blouses, today eponymous with traditional formal wear, were introduced in the early 1900s after King Rama V visited Europe and took a liking to the style favored by Victorian ladies.
 Likewise, gentlemen's chong kraben trousers and traditional jackets were adapted from a design that originally came from India.

 And on it went.
 I learned about overseas influences in the design of the national flag (the blue band representing the monarchy was apparently first proposed by a foreigner), that the mythical Garuda bird on the royal seal originated in India, and that the Tourism Authority of Thailand's logo was designed by an American.
-All of this was explained to me within the confines of a beautiful old museum building, formerly the Ministry of Commerce, that it turned out had been designed by an Italian.
+All of this was explained to me within the confines of the beautiful old museum building, formerly the Ministry of Commerce, that had been designed by an Italian.